 Vaccination for COVID-19 began in Ireland in late December 2020.
 The Government policy on Covid-19 vaccination identified residents and staff of RCF for older people as the first group for vaccine allocation.
-The vast majority of residents and staff in RCF for older people have now been offered vaccination.
-Vaccination offers a high degree of protection to residents and healthcare workers when they are fully vaccinated.
-There is also growing evidence that it may reduce the risk of transmission of virus.
-However, the degree of protection afforded to healthcare workers in the context of intense exposure and the extent of protection afforded to residents as a result of healthcare worker vaccination is not yet fully established.
-At this time, partially or fully vaccinated healthcare workers and residents are advised to adhere to all IPC measures in this guideline.
-The guideline includes reference to the impact of vaccination where relevant.
-This advice will be reviewed regularly on the basis of emerging evidence and experience.
+The vast majority of residents and staff in RCF for older people have now been offered vaccination and vast majority of residents in most RCFs have been vaccinated.
+Vaccination offers a high degree of protection to residents and healthcare workers when they have significant vaccine protection.
+There is also evidence that vaccination reduces the risk of transmission of virus by people who are vaccinated. vaccination where relevant.